-A conceptual scheme is a statutory plan, subordinate to an area structure plan that shall be adopted either by bylaw or by a resolution of Council.
+A conceptual scheme is a statutory plan, subordinate to an area structure plan that shall be adopted by bylaw and appended to this Plan.
 A conceptual scheme is prepared for a smaller area within an area structure plan boundary and must conform to the policies of the area structure plan.
 Conceptual schemes provide detailed land use direction, subdivision design, and development guidance to Council, Administration, and the public.